Systemicdrift/PF_AI_hackathon/README.md

 A production of Von, Tal and Anthony

 ## About
-This project attempts to build a chatgpt model that consumes Powerflex documentation to learn about PF projects in a conversational tone.
+This project builds a chatgpt model that consumes Powerflex documentation to learn about PF projects in a conversational tone.
+Ask it "what is Axcess", "What is authz"...

-There is also a similar experiement for alerts, but it does not have enough data, atm.
+There is also a similar experiement for alerts, but it does not have enough data.

 ## Getting Started